WHAT AREMETA PROGRAMS?

-The list of thinking
+The list of thinking patterns that MindSonarmeasures

 Meta Programs are an important part of someone’s mindset.
-Their mindset determines their behaviour and emotions.
-Behaviour and emotions determine results.
+Their mindset determines their behaviour and their emotions.
+And those, in turn, determine their results.

 - Thinking patterns